xieweiAlex/English_Learning/words/2024/words-Feb-24.md

+The statist trend intensified greatly during the credit crunch.
+Mr Trump, Viktor Orban and a motley crew of Western populists have demolished the old conservative orthodoxy, constructing in its place a statist, anti-migration, “anti-woke” ideology.
+The alliance behind it may be incoherent, but that does not make these ideas harmless.

+> Transfat
+> SaturedFat
+repine??
+flail??

+The growing **peril** of national conservatism.

+A new answer to the biggest climate **conundrum**.

+Navalny, 47, was **imprisoned** after exposing **rampant corruption** in Vladimir Putin's inner circle and forming the most effective political movement opposing the Russian leader.

+I have **no qualms** about recommending the same approach to other doctors.

+The **husk** is **ripped off** by powerful **pincers**.
+**plier**, **clamps**, wrench.
+**serenade**

-A gripping memoir of one woman’s self-discovery inside a top Wall Street firm, and an urgent indictment of privilege, extreme wealth, and work culture.
+A **gripping** memoir of one woman’s self-discovery inside a top Wall Street firm, and an urgent **indictment** of privilege, extreme wealth, and work culture.
-A luxury-laden world opens up for her, and Carrie learns that money can solve nearly everything.
+A **luxury-laden** world opens up for her, and Carrie learns that money can solve nearly everything.

 Your brain is an **energy hog**.
 **exorcist**
 **parasocial**
 **sonorous**
 Barcelona is the **locus** of Spanish industry.
 a **locust** sandstorm.
 **condign** respect.
 **disabuse** foolish prejudices.

 **fudge** casualty figures.
 **you might as well**.
 Learn at **frantic** speed.

 He tried to exercise an **undue** influence upon his colleagues.
 **Rivalry**, animosity, hostility, adversarial

 **dwell on**.
 **Recon**: short for **Reconnaissance**, a term for gathering preliminary information.
 **reconnoitering**.